pretix/pretix-docs/docs/trust/fiscal/hungary.md

 ## Value-added tax (VAT)

-When selling goods and services in Estonia, VAT ("Általános forgalmi adó", "ÁFA") may apply.
+When selling goods and services in Hungary, VAT ("Általános forgalmi adó", "ÁFA") may apply.
 You can configure all Estonian VAT rates in pretix using [tax rules](../../guides/taxes.md), including more complex tax cases (e.g. intra-EU reverse charge transactions).

 ## Invoicing